joelmoniz/Git-Manager/README.md

   * Make sure "Import existing projects" is selected, and click "Next >".
   * Eclipse should find and select the `processing-tool-template` automatically, click "Finish".
 1. Rename your Eclipse project.
-  * In the Package Explorer, right-click (ctrl-click) on the folder icon of the `processing-tool-template` project, and select Refactor → Rename... from the menu that pops up.
+  * In the Package Explorer, right-click (ctrl-click) on the folder icon of the `processing-tool-template` project, and select Refactor â†’ Rename... from the menu that pops up.
   * Give the project the name of your tool, and click "OK".

 ### Option B: Downloaded Package

 1. Download the latest Eclipse template from [here](https://github.com/processing/processing-tool-template/releases). **Don't unzip the ZIP file yet.**
 1. Create a new Java project in Eclipse.
-  * From the menubar choose File → New → Java Project.
+  * From the menubar choose File â†’ New â†’ Java Project.
   * Give the project the name of your tool.
   * Click "Finish".
 1. Import the template source files.
   * Right-click (ctrl-click) onto the folder icon of your newly created project in the Package Explorer and select "Import..."`" from the menu that pops up.
-  * Select General → Archive File, and click "Next >".
+  * Select General â†’ Archive File, and click "Next >".
   * Navigate to the ZIP file you downloaded earlier in step 1, and click "Finish".

 ## Set Up and Compile